codenamegary/ubuntu-dekstop-config/README.md

   * Probably, just open an issue.
 * Does this dev environment work with any other languages?
   * I got you dawg.
 This Aptana is the business for PHP, Rails, general HTML / JS and other web dev tasks.
 Eclipse itself... well Java.
+* There are a bunch of erros during the mysql workbench install.
+  * Yes, just ignore them, they will go away and everything will be fine.
 * How many PHP developers does it take to change a light bulb?
   * One.
   * And another 100 to tell everyone how much better their solution is